|

 had intended to apply to the University of

 Texas as a backup option.
-However, to
+But why

-save money, I decided to forget UT.
+shoo-in for Georgetown.
+So I decided to forget UT.

 Using the money to apply to Johns Hopkins

 deeply regret this decision.
+I had

 |